 To understand how to make money on TikTok, let’s start by going over a few common terms that you need to know in order to make the best use of the platform.

-- The Tiktok Creator Fund: A TikTok-owned method of compensating certain users for content.
+- The Tiktok Creativity Program: A TikTok-operated method of compensating certain users for popular video content.

 - TikTok Pro Account: A specialized account featuring additional analytics for content creators.

-- Creator Marketplace: A TikTok-owned platform that helps brands find content creators to collaborate with for sponsored content.
+- Creator Marketplace: A TikTok-operated platform that helps brands find content creators to collaborate with for sponsored content.

 - Platform Advertising: Users see ads after viewing multiple videos, or when opening the app.

-The most direct way to earn money through TikTok is to take advantage of the platform’s newly launched Creator Fund.
+The most direct way to earn money through TikTok is to take advantage of the platform’s Creativity Program.

-That said, a TikTok creator can sign up to be considered for the Creator Fund if they meet the following criteria:
+That said, a TikTok creator can apply for the Creativity Program if they meet the following criteria: